How to find a qualified Speech Pathologist / Voice Therapist:

 If you’re looking for a speech pathologist, voice therapist, singing voice specialist, or other voice professional to help with your voice, here are some great places to start your search, and some important questions to ask before you start working with someone:

-- Speech pathology (SLP) associations (CASLPO and OSLA in Ontario, and SAC across Canada) maintain searchable lists in order to facilitate linking the public with healthcare providers.
-It is important to note that these typically only include private practices, not public/hospital clinics, and inclusion on these lists is voluntary/may only be available to some clinicians (e.g., voluntary members or those who pay extra) and the information is self-declared by the provider, and being on the list doesn’t mean the association is endorsing any verification of the quality of service, experience, or knowledge by the provider.
-Not all quality SLPs who do private practice choice to register to be on these lists (like me this year, for example), and some of them require the SLP pay to be listed, or to have their listing come up at the top of the list in every relevant search, which isn’t always apparent when you’re the one searching.
+- Speech pathology (SLP) associations (CASLPO and OSLA in Ontario, and SAC across Canada) maintain searchable lists in order to facilitate linking the public with private healthcare providers.
+It is important to note that these typically only include private practices, not public/hospital clinics, and inclusion on these lists is voluntary/may only be available to some clinicians (e.g., voluntary members or those who pay extra) and the information is self-declared by the provider; and most importantly, being on the list doesn’t mean the association is endorsing the quality of service, experience, or knowledge by the provider.
+Not all quality SLPs who do private practice choose to register to be on these lists (like me this year, for example), and some of them require the SLP pay to be listed, or pay more to have their listing come up at the top of the list in every relevant search, which isn’t always apparent when you’re the one searching.
 However, if you want a place to start looking beyond Google, here are two lists you can check out:

 - Always do a phone or email “interview” using some of the questions below – and ones you want to know the answers to, too – to find the right voice professional for you.

-- Non-regulated voice professionals, like singing voice teachers or singing voice specialists, can be excellent choices depending on the kind of voice help you are looking for.
+- Non-regulated voice professionals, like singing voice teachers or singing voice specialists, can also be excellent choices depending on the kind of voice help you are looking for.
 Just because they aren’t regulated doesn’t mean they aren’t knowledgeable, talented, and experienced; in fact, an SVS or singing teacher may have more knowledge of voice care and training than an SLP who has limited experience in voice.
 Be sure to ask the same questions of a non-regulated voice professional as you would of an SLP, if not more, because they don’t have a regulatory body in place limiting what they’re allowed to advertise, so it can be challenging to read between the lines.